Talon1024/WCPBlenderExporter/README.md

 2. You can make the converter use the active object as the LOD 0 mesh.
 If you don't turn this option on, or if the active object is not a mesh, the converter will try to use the object in the scene named `detail-0` as the LOD 0 mesh if it exists.
 Otherwise, nothing is exported.
 3. Each face must have a material assigned to it, and each material used by the model must have at least one image texture.
 4. If the image referenced by an image texture has a numeric filename (ex.
 245292.png), the exporter script will force the faces to use the image's number as the texture number.
-5. At the top of the mesh file source code, you will see the texture filenames of the materials that your model uses and their associated texture numbers.
+5. In the text file accompanying the mesh file, you will see the texture filenames of the materials that your model uses and their associated texture numbers.
 Use this as a guide to convert the textures for WCSO.

    For example:

-        IFF "Duhiky.iff"

-        // Duhiky.png     --> 00022000.mat
+        Duhiky.png --> 00022000.mat
-        // Basicmetal.tga --> 00022001.mat
+        Basicmetal.tga --> 00022001.mat
-        // 424242.jpg     --> 00424242.mat
+        424242.jpg --> 00424242.mat

    This indicates that `Duhiky.png` should be converted to `00022000.mat`, `Basicmetal.tga` should be converted to `00022001.mat`, `424242.jpg` should be converted to `00424242.mat`, etc.